rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

 $ git pull -u origin master
 $ git pull -u origin master
 ```
 And you now can push your changes to your remote repository whenever you make a new commit.
 There is a variation of markdown called RMarkdown that enables you to embed working R code into a document, and then 'knit' it into HTML or slide shows or pdfs.
 When you push those to a Github repo, you are now making data publications!
-The official [R Markdown information is here](https://shiny.rstudio.com/articles/rmarkdown.html).
+The official [R Markdown information can be found on the R studio website](https://shiny.rstudio.com/articles/rmarkdown.html).